oscar-barlow/java-quickstart/1-basics/ReadMe.md

 The Java Virtual Machine is what runs your bytecode, either interpreting it or just-in-time compiling it to **machine code**.

-If your code has errors in it that mean that it can't be compiled, IntelliJ will refuse to
+If your code has errors in it that mean that it can't be compiled, IntelliJ will refuse to compile it and highlight the problematic parts of your code to you.

 ### Mini-Challenge
 A lot of these Java-related terms are probably pretty unfamiliar to you!
 I suggest you stop here for a moment and take a moment to write one-sentence definitions of, at minimum, the: